OpenEvalProject/evals/manuscripts/elife-83526/v2/manuscript.md

 Phosphorylation at ezrin-T567 is abolished in the absence of the kinases LOK and SLK (Zaman et al., 2021).
 Strikingly, replication of the experiment in cells genetically lacking LOK and SLK showed no binding of full-length wildtype ezrin to ARHGAP18 (Figure 1D and E).
 However, phosphomimetics or truncation-activated ezrin constructs were still capable of binding ARHGAP18, albeit at a somewhat diminished level (Figure 1E).
 Using the DLD-1 colorectal cell line, the interaction of ezrin and ARHGAP18 was similarly phosphorylation site-dependent (Figure 1—figure supplement 2), indicating that this interaction was not limited to Jeg3 cells.
 We conclude that ARHGAP18 interacts with ezrin directly through a region on the FERM domain masked in inactive ezrin but available when phosphorylated at T567 by LOK or SLK.

-## ARHGAP18 localizes to microvilli and reduces ezrin T567 phosphorylation to regulate apical microvilli organization and dynamics
+### ARHGAP18 localizes to microvilli and reduces ezrin T567 phosphorylation to regulate apical microvilli organization and dynamics

 We next looked at the localization of ARHGAP18-flag in fixed Jeg3 cells using confocal microscopy.
 Cells expressing the construct had reduced numbers of microvilli depending on the expression level compared to wildtype Jeg3 cells (Figure 2A).
 Additionally, the ARHGAP18-flag localized with actin and ezrin within the apical microvilli of the cells (Figure 2A, inset).
 We were interested in whether ARHGAP18 localized to just the base of microvilli where its downstream target, RhoA, is believed to be active (Shaw et al., 1998).
 Increased resolution afforded by structured illumination microscopy (SIM) revealed that the ARHGAP18 signal was throughout the microvilli, overlapping with the ezrin signal (Figure 2B).
 These data suggest that ARHGAP18 was targeted to microvilli through its ability to bind active ezrin.

 ![Figure 2.](https://cdn.elifesciences.org/articles/83526/elife-83526-fig2-v2.jpg)

 **Figure 2.:** (A) Confocal immunofluorescence images of WT-Jeg3 cells expressing ARHGAP18-flag.
 Scale bar 10 μm; yellow box inset scale 2 μm.
 (B) Structured illumination microscopy (SIM) reconstructions of WT-Jeg3 cells expressing ARHGAP18-flag with zoom in on boxed area.
 Scale bar 10 μm; inset 2 μm.
 (C) Western blot showing CRISPR KO of endogenous ARHGAP18 and ezrin pT567 phosphorylation relative to total ezrin.
 Antibody against ARHGAP18 was confirmed in part by identification of endogenous ARHGAP18, GFP-ARHGAP18, and purified ARHGAP18 while showing no detection in KO cells.
 (D) Quantification of normalized band intensity from representative experiments presented in (C).
 Bars represent mean ± SEM; n = 4 paired t-test; *p≤0.05.
 (E) SIM images of WT vs. ARHGAP18-/- Jeg3 cells with ezrin as a marker for the abundance of microvilli at the apical surface.
 Scale bar 10 μm; yellow box inset scale 2 μm (F) Quantification of the density of microvilli on the surface of Jeg3 cells in WT, ARHGAP18-/-, and ARHGAP18 overexpression conditions.
 Microvilli counts per cell were normalized to the area of each cell to account for cell size variability.
 Bars represents mean ± SEM; n = 3 replicates; t-test; **p≤0.001.
 (G) Scanning electron microscopy (SEM) micrographs of WT-Jeg3 cells’ apical surface compared to those of ARHGAP18-/- cells.
 Left panels imaged at 4000×; scale 5 μm.
-Right panels imaged at 10,000× within of the boxed areas; scale 1 μm.Figure 2—source data 1.Figure 2.
+Right panels imaged at 10,000× within of the boxed areas; scale 1 μm.

 To investigate the effect of the loss of ARHGAP18 on the presence of microvilli and ezrin regulation, CRISPR/CAS9 was used to genetically knock out endogenous ARHGAP18 within Jeg3 cells (Figure 2C and D).
 Imaging of ezrin and the quantification of microvilli density in the ARHGAP18-/- cells revealed an increase in the number of microvilli compared to wildtype cells (Figure 2E and F).
 Scanning electron microscopy (SEM) of the apical surface of the cells (Figure 2G) showed numerous smaller but variable-sized microvilli in the ARHGAP18-/- cells compared to the wildtype Jeg3 cells.
 Since phosphocycling of ERMs at the conserved ezrin T567 site is required for microvilli assembly and maintenance (Viswanatha et al., 2012), western blotting was performed to test whether loss of ARHGAP18 influenced levels of ezrin phosphorylation.
 Knocking out ARHGAP18 resulted in an approximately 30% increase in the level of ezrin T567 phosphorylation, while overexpressing ARHGAP18 resulted in the opposite effect (Figure 2C and D).
 It should be noted that these are significant effects given that, in unperturbed cells, the steady-state level of phosphorylation is about 50% of total cellular ezrin (Viswanatha et al., 2012).